amilaansari/Endless-Math/README.md

 ## Overview
 - This project began as a way to practice coding in python outside of my studies.
 Please see the repository "Python Projects", section "Endless Math" for more details.
 - This project is currently in development.
 I hope to apply what I continue to learn about full stack web application development to this project.
 I would like for this project to acheive the following goals.
+- Project in its current form can be viewed at https://amilaansari.github.io/Endless-Math/

 ###### Graphic User Interface/Increase User Engagement:
 - Id like to shift user interaction from IDE terminal to a website.
 This should increase user engagement as it should be more easily run/interactive.